Briefgarde/TP-Convolution/rapport.md

    1. A row matrix has dimension 1xm, so it has many columns but only one row => Wide
 4. Identity matrix
    1. The identity matrix has its diagonal element all at 1 (when $n = m$), and the rest of its element at 0 (when $n \neq m$).
 It is **always** square.
    2. In a way, it is a sort of permuation matrix.
+It permuts the vector into itself ?
    3. If we multiply it with a vector, we get the vector itself.
    4. The identity matrix is a stricter diagonal matrix.
 5. Diagonal matrix